Article

 Risk consulting Business risk consulting

-Sarbanes-Oxley (SOX) compliance can be shockingly complicated and staggeringly time-consuming—especially for a private entity taking a company public, where every element of the SOX process is new.
+Sarbanes-Oxley Act (SOX) compliance can be shockingly complicated and staggeringly time-consuming—especially when a private entity takes a company public and every element of the SOX process is new.

 Compliance is an obligation, but the process also allows companies to get their numbers right and maintain shareholder value.
 Compliance cements shareholder trust and gives the attesting executives confidence and peace of mind since no one wants to get fined, censured or jailed.